This post may contain affiliate links.

 What’s growing, fruiting, flowering, germinating, and cropping in our tropical food garden in December?
 December is the first month of summer where we are.
 It’s also the start of the tropical wet season This means it’s going to be super-interesting to see what effect torrential rain, less sun, and waterlogging or even soil errosion will have on what’s growing and producing food in the vegetable garden.
 So what can we grow to feed our families in December?

 The rain actually started to come towards the end of November.
 Prior to that it was incredibly hot and dry.
 I don’t have an irrigation system, so even with morning and evening watering, the plants weren’t loving the conditions, mostly.
 As the rain came in that all changed.
 In late November and early December herbs and vegatables were growing like crazy and producing a lot of food.
 In mid November we had a heavy pest load and weak plants as they struggled to thricve.
 I cut the tomatoes and aubergines back hard and hoped for the best.
 How did it go, and what can you grow in a tropical veggie garden in Decmeber and the wet season?

 Most plants in our tropical food garden will grow as perennials.
 By keeping this month by month record I’m trying to learn and become a better gardener and know what to do next year.
 December for me was all about peppers and beans this year, with a few tomatoes and a steady supply of herbs and green leafy veg.
-The tomatoes split in the rain and we dohave courgettes, although pollination is difficult in a deluge.
+The tomatoes split in the rain and we do have courgettes (zucchini), although pollination is difficult in a deluge.
 The aubergines are looking pretty fantastic too.

 We still have jackfruit ripening on the tree in December.
 It’s such a tricky job to pick them at just the right time, and before the bats get them.
 Bizarrely, in the second week of Decenber, the tree produced a few new fruit buds.